OscarAC/aws-bincity/README.md

 <a name="parameters"></a>
 ### Parameters

 **ProjectName**: Used as a prefix for project resources.
-Can be up to 12 characters, lowercase letters (a-z) only.
+It can be up to 12 characters, lowercase letters (a-z) only.

-**AdminUserEmail**: E-mail of an initial account to be created in Cognito, and e-mail with a temporary password will be sent to this e-mail address once the stack is deployed.
+**AdminUserEmail**: E-mail of an initial account to be created in Cognito, an e-mail with a temporary password will be sent to this e-mail address once the stack is deployed.

-**GitHubOAuthToken**: GitHub Token with Read access to the repository containing the project, to find out how to obtain such token, visit [ GitHub Access Token Page ](https://github.com/settings/tokens)
+**GitHubOAuthToken**: GitHub Token with reading access to the repository containing the project, to find out how to obtain such token, visit [ GitHub Access Token Page ](https://github.com/settings/tokens)

 **GitHubOwner**: Username of the owner of the GitHub Access Token.